-If we are to implement some module or feature using custom plugin or package; which requires to run some scheduled command then we should not do any change in the Core Faveo code.
-Rather we should create our custom console/Kernel.php class and register all custom commands in our plugin directory itself.
-An example of which has been implemented in LDAP plugin.
-Console/Kernel class will only execute the system’s active jobs excluding plugin’s jobs.
-It will ensure the jobs for Plugins will only run when plugins are active.
+If you are to implement some modules or features using a custom plugin or package; which requires running some scheduled command then you do not need to make any changes in the Core Faveo code.
+Just register all custom commands in your plugin directory itself.
+An example of this has been implemented in the LDAP plugin.
+Console/Kernel class will execute the system’s active jobs and all active plugin’s active jobs implicitly.

 - Value: everyMinute (the default value for execution time for their command)

 - Icon: fa fa-clock (Font awesome icon class to show in the cron settings page for their job)